TebelloMotuba/Team-Future---NTSOEKHE/README.md

 - **Searching for Patient Records:**

 After choosing any of the two lists, the user can use the search form at the top of the page to search for patient records by name.
-Enter the patient's name in the search field and click `Search` to view matching results.
+Enter the patient's name in the search field and click `Search` button to view matching results.
 This is necessary in cases where the patient list is too long.

 - **Adding a New Patient Record:**

 Click on the `Add New Patient` button and fill out the required fields in the form.
-Select the patient's location from the dropdown list (South, Central, or North) and click "Submit" to add the record.
+Select the patient's location from the dropdown list (South, Central, or North) and click `Submit` button to add the record.

 *Currently, the doctors are allowed to add patients only at their nodes.
 We are yet to finalise and make a decision on whether it is necessary for a doctor who is in the South region to add a patient residing in the North.*

 - **Updating a Patient Record:**

 Click on the `Update` button next to the patient record that they want to modify.
 The update form will appear with the current details pre-filled.
-Make any necessary changes and click `Save Changes` to update the record.
+Make any necessary changes and click `Save Changes` button to update the record.

 - **Deleting a Patient Record:**